 Biography

-Neil Armstrong was the first man ever to land on the Moon.
+Neil Armstrong was the first man ever to land

 History was created when Armstrong put his left foot on the surface of Moon, thus becoming the first ever man to place his foot on someplace other than the Earth.
 He was and for centuries to come, will be regarded as the greatest American hero who created a landmark moment in human history.
 Trained as an aeronautical engineer, he soon took to being a test pilot and served as the same for a number of years before being selected as an astronaut.
 Interestingly, all his accomplishments would not have happened in the first place had his friend, Dick Day not placed his application for astronaut with the ones that arrived on time; Armstrong’s application had arrived about a week after the deadline.
 Armstrong’s first mission into the space was as command pilot of Gemini 8 in 1966.
 With this, he became the first civilian to fly in space.
 His second and last space flight occurred three years later in 1969 when he joined Aldrin and Collins aboard Apollo 11 for NASA’s first manned mission to moon.
 Armstrong spent about two hours walking on the moon surface, collecting samples and conducting experiments.
 His fiery determination coupled with his heroic demeanour and unwavering team spirit made him a man of virtue and honor.
 To know in details about his life and profile, scroll further.